 - Learn your legal rights as an injured maritime worker

 Being struck with a sharper object may cause lacerations to the eyelid and various structures of the eyeball, including the tear duct.

-Even more common than these more traumatic injuries is getting debris in the eyes, like particles of dust, metal, dirt, or other substances.
+Even more common than traumatic injuries is getting debris in the eyes, like particles of dust, metal, dirt, or other substances.
 Infections in the eye can cause redness, inflammation, pain, or itchiness.

 Complications of Eye Injuries

 Eye injuries are often minor.
-For example getting debris in the eye may cause irritation and blurry vision for a short period of time, but once the material is flushed out the eye can heal and normal vision typically returns.
+For example, getting debris in the eye may cause irritation and blurry vision for a short period.
+However, the eye can heal once the material is flushed out, and normal vision typically returns.

-Any eye injury should be treated by a doctor or specialist, but in many maritime situations that may not be possible immediately.
-First aid care for eye injuries may be needed for someone injured on a ship out at sea or on an offshore rig without access to a doctor.
+Any eye injury should be treated by a doctor or specialist, but in many maritime situations, that may not be possible immediately.
+First aid care for eye injuries may be needed for someone injured on a ship out at sea or offshore rig without access to a doctor.

 Eye Injuries in Maritime Work

 Men and women working on building or repairing ships are vulnerable to eye injuries and loss of vision from the ultraviolet radiation of welding and cutting tools and particulates and dust in the air.

-Training ensures that workers know how to use safety gear, when to wear protection, how to use equipment correctly and safely, and how to secure and work with harmful cargo, like chemicals.
+Training ensures that workers know how to use safety gear when to wear protection, how to use the equipment correctly and safely, and how to secure and work with harmful cargo like chemicals.

 What to Do if You Suffer an Eye Injury on the Job

-If you work in the maritime industry and your eyes are injured in an accident, get medical attention right away.
-Immediate treatment is important for avoiding serious and long-lasting damage.
+If you work in the maritime industry and your eyes are injured in an accident, get medical attention immediately.
+Immediate treatment is essential for avoiding severe and long-lasting damage.
 If you can get to an eye doctor right away, do so.

 There are laws in place to protect your interests, so make sure you have an expert in your corner to guide you as you decide how to proceed.
-Your eye damage may be lasting and you may need as much compensation as you can fairly get.
+Your eye damage may be lasting and need as much compensation as possible.